Sharan2037/full-stack-web-development/README.md

 # full-stack-web-development
 Download the installation file.
-Open the file called "googlechrome. ...
+Open the file called "googlechrome.
-In the window that opens, find Chrome .
+In the window that opens
+find Chrome .
-Drag Chrome to the Applications folder. ...
+Drag Chrome to the Applications folder.
 Open Chrome.